 Andrew Caruso: What is it about architecture, perhaps distinct from other art forms, that promotes a healing process?

 Santiago Calatrava: I never thought about that, but we understand architecture as having a sense of permanence.
 Architecture mostly survives us.
 Whatever we build, we are conscious that it stays for the next generation.
 In terms of giving the sense of being remembered, architecture is very useful.

 Being remembered, in Latin, is the root of the word monument.
-So, the monument character [sic] of architecture has to do with passing an idea to the next generation.
-On one side architecture will preserve [this memory] to the next generation so that it never again happens; and on the other side, [the attitude] to rebuild, is also exemplar for the coming generation.
+So, the monument character to the next generation so that it never again happens; and on the other side, to rebuild, is also exemplar for the coming generation.
 From these two points you can see analytically the deep sense of the effort in lower Manhattan.

 Daniel Libeskind: Architecture promotes healing because it brings people together.
 It is literally the space of emotions and of our lives.
 There’s nothing abstract about architecture when it comes to healing.
 Yet it’s something also of dreams because architecture creates the perspective of orientation—of where you are, and of memory—at the same time.
 In that sense I think it’s the greatest instrument of healing that we have.
 Every urban context and building brings people into a social and contextual whole.
 That is the enigma and the power of architecture.

 Caruso: What new awareness did this specific project bring to you as a designer?